 We worked our way in tandem along the lower part of the mountain walls, in a heart-racing survey of the panorama of the Wilder Kaiser and the Lofer and Leogang Stone Mountains.

 In a short circuit of over 100m in length, you are soon back at the entrance point again, where you can choose to continue on the summit path to the Kitzbuheler Horn on a slightly harder course (difficultly level C), whose 350 metres of twists and steep ridges, winding to an extra 150 metres of altitude, lead you to an even wider view of Tirol’s lands and the Großglockner – the highest mountain in Austria.

 Be sure to bring the best hiking shoes you have, or invest in some – my trail runners were not adequate enough to tackle the more slippery of rock faces at this more challenging level.

 Traditional Rest Time – Austrian Eats

-The owner of the Angerer Alm, Annemarie Foidl, is also a qualified sommelier and considered an international expert on wine – the cellar here is particularly impressive and full of some of the oldest bottles of vino I have ever laid eyes on.
+The owner of the Angerer Alm, Annemarie Foidl, is also a qualified sommelier and considered an international wine expert – the cellar here is particularly impressive and full of some of the oldest bottles of vino I have ever laid eyes on.

-While the toughest of peaks may be out of reach for some, climbing in Austria is one way to reach the Kitzbüheler Horn’s and the wider Kitzbüheler Alpen’s famed heights, in a way that is easily accessible, enormously fun and very different.
+While the toughest of peaks may be out of reach for some, climbing in Austria is one way to reach the Kitzbüheler Horn and the wider Kitzbüheler Alpen’s famed heights in a way that is easily accessible, enormously fun and very different.

 Editorial Disclosure – The #InAustria blog trip was created and managed by iambassador in association with the Austrian National Tourist Office, Tirol Tourist Board and the Kitzbüheler Alpen Marketing GmbH.
 Borders of Adventure maintains full editorial control of the content published on the site.